Creative Apple-Themed Lessons and Classroom Projects

-Apple Quotes
+Apple Tree

 Johnny Appleseed

-Watch Reading Rainbow Episode #1113 - How to Make an Apple Pie which features the book How to Make an Apple Pie and See the World.
+Watch Reading Rainbow Episode #1113 - How to Make an Apple Pie, which features the book How to Make an Apple Pie and See the World.
 In this episode, LeVar works on recipes including lasagna and apple raisin muffins.
 This sets the tone for creating something in the classroom.

-The first recipe is for no-bake cookies.
-It is a great classroom recipe.
-The second recipe is for apple tarts.
-At our school, our cafeteria staff doesn't mind baking occassionally when students create cookies, tarts, etc. that go with a lesson.
-You can ask your cafeteria staff.
+The first recipe is for apple tarts.
+At our school, our cafeteria staff doesn't mind baking occasionally when students create cookies, tarts, etc., that go with a lesson.
+Ask your cafeteria staff for a little oven time.
 They might surprise you.

-Thumbprint Cookies Made with Apple Butter
+Thumbprint Cookies

 Ingredients: